harisankar-krishna-swamy/django_hmac_authentication/README.md

 ## 5.1 Python client
 See `example_django_project/example_python_client.py`

-# 6. Signature fields
+# 6. Signature

+Signature is calculated on hash( request body json ) + utc 8601

+Fields

 * Hash of request body.
-Hash function depends on one of the supported methods in Authorization header
+Hash function is one of supported methods in Authorization header
 * UTC time now in ISO 8601 format.
 Example `2023-05-07T14:15:37.862560+00:00`

 # 7. Authorization header